kimjoar/writings/backbone-mixins.md

 Mixins in Backbone
 ==================

-We have several times seen the need to include similar methods in models, collections and views.
+In our Backbone.js code we have several times seen the need to include similar methods in models, collections and views.
 I've seen many create a component which they extend from, e.g. a `PaginationCollection`, but we didn't like this solution.
 We solved it by introducing mixins.

 What's a mixin?
 ---------------

 A mixin allows you to extend your Backbone components with utility functions.
-Let's, as an example, say that we have pagination which is similar in many components, but not in all.
-It might also be that some collections don't have pagination at all.
+Let's, as an example, say that we have pagination which is similar in many views, but not in all.
+It might also be that some views don't want to paginate a collection at all.
 How should we include this functionality?

 We have the following API for adding extra functionality: